Limitations

 }

-However, it is perfectly fine to extract whole verify
+However, it is perfectly fine to extract whole verify or every call to separate function:

 @Test